cloudfoundry/bosh-bootloader/docs/howto-backup-restore.md

 ```

 Where:
 - `DIRECTOR-IP` is internal (or public) IP of your BOSH Director.
 This can be obtained using `bbl director-address` and removing the port.
-If your BBL Director's SSH port is not the standard `22` port, you can optionally specify it as so `--host DIRECTOR-IP:PORT`.
 - `BBR-USERNAME` is the user that BBR uses to SSH onto the Director VM.
 For BBL, this is `jumpbox`.
 - `BOSH-DIRECTOR-PRIVATE-KEY-PATH` is the path to your BOSH Director's private key.
 The contexts of the BOSH Director's key can be obtained using `bbl director-ssh-key`.